Chaco War: Air and naval assets

 The Chaco War is also important as the first instance of large-scale aerial warfare to take place in the Americas.
 Both sides used obsolete single-engined biplane fighter-bombers.
 The Paraguayans deployed 14 Potez 25s, and the Bolivians made extensive use of at least 20 CW-14 Ospreys.
 Despite an international arms embargo imposed by the League of Nations, Bolivia in particular went to great lengths in trying to import a small number of Curtiss T-32 Condor II twin-engined bombers, disguised as civil transport planes, but they were stopped in Peru before they could be delivered.

 The valuable aerial reconnaissance produced by Bolivia's superior air force in spotting approaching Paraguayan encirclements of Bolivian forces was largely ignored by Kundt and other Bolivian Army generals, who tended to dismiss such reports as exaggerations by overzealous airmen.

 Four Junkers Ju 52s were purchased by Bolivia, which used the German transports mainly for medical evacuation and air supply.
 The Ju 52s alone delivered more than 4,400 tons of cargo to the front.
+On the Paraguayan side, two Travel Air S-6000-B, presumably acquired in Argentina, were extensively used for the same purpose.
+Both aircraft bear the name Nanawa.

 The Paraguayan Navy played a key role in the conflict by carrying thousands of troops and tons of supplies to the front lines via the Paraguay River, as well as by providing anti-aircraft support to transport ships and port facilities.

 The Humaitá and Paraguay, two Italian-built gunboats, ferried troops to Puerto Casado.
 On 22 December 1932, three Bolivian Vickers Vespas attacked the Paraguayan riverine outpost of Bahía Negra, on the Paraguay River, and killed an army colonel, but one of the aircraft was shot down by the gunboat Tacuary.
 Both surviving Vespas met another gunboat, the Humaitá, while they were flying downriver.
 Paraguayan sources claim that one of them was damaged.
 Conversely, the Bolivian army reported that the Humaitá limped back to Asunción seriously damaged.
 The Paraguayan Navy admitted that Humaitá was struck by machine gun fire from the aircraft but claimed that its armor shield averted damage.